 The Secret History of Christmas Baking, by Linda Raedisch

-Here's a book we can't wait to delve into once the nights get longer!
-Linda Raedisch's The Secret History of Christmas Baking: Recipes & Stories from Tomb Offerings to Gingerbread Boys seems right up our alley: We are endlessly fascinated by the origins of traditions, and here, Raedisch dispels some long-standing culinary myths and delves into the darker chapters of the West's centuries-long romance with sugar and spices.
+Speaking of fascinating stories, we at Convivio Bookworks are endlessly fascinated by the origins of traditions, and here, Raedisch dispels some long-standing culinary myths and delves into the darker chapters of the West's centuries-long romance with sugar and spices.
 In addition to more than forty recipes for modern bakers, you'll find illustrated instructions for dressing up your cakes and cookie plates with paper stars, angels, and witches.
 From Linzer tartlets to Christstollen, you can turn your kitchen into an Old World Christmas market stall.
 You'll also learn lots of things you probably never knew... for instance: Did you know that the ancient Egyptians had their own version of gingerbread or that marzipan was once considered a pharmaceutical?

 Interspersed with tales of sailors, saints, tomb raiders, and artisans, The Secret History of Christmas Baking proves that even the humblest holiday treat has a global backstory.